9 types of business loans

 Equipment financing runs the gamut from funding inexpensive point-of-sale systems to earthmoving equipment.
 They are widely available and secured by the property you buy — similar to auto loans or commercial mortgages.

 Interest rates are based on your business’s finances and revenue and your personal credit history.
 The equipment you buy also plays a role.
-Since these loans are secured, interest rates tend to be lower.
+One major benefit to equipment loans is that interest rates tend to be low since the equipment secures the loan.

 Pros